jehan199/Planes-For-Trains/README.md

 ```
 # Query Data in SQL to Setup City Specific Analysis in R

 While the last query gave us a list of the 20 cities with the most short haul domestic flights, this query is meant to determine where these flights are actually going.
-This will be key to determining
+This will be important for our visualizations in R.

 ```
 WITH temp_table as